 - Dress in layers.
 Temperatures vary greatly from day to evening.
 Dress in layers so you can add or remove clothing as temperature changes.

-Disclaimer: This post is written in partnership with Brewster Canada, Buffalo Mountain Lodge, and Alamo.
+Disclaimer: This post is written in partnership with Buffalo Mountain Lodge.
 As always, all opinions on For Two, Please are my own and I only recommend brands that I 100% stand behind.